Jessie McGuire Dent: After graduation

-After graduating, Dent returned to Galveston in 1913 and began teaching English and Latin at Central High School.
+After graduating from Howard, Dent returned to Galveston in 1913 and began teaching English and Latin at Central High School, later serving as the dean of girls.

 Jessie McGuire Dent remained active in the community after her graduation.
-This included serving as the Dean of Girls for Central High.
-She was also active in The Colored Unit of the Women's Christian Temperance League, the National Association for the Advancement of Colored People (N.A.A.C.P), the Federation of Colored Women's Clubs, and in 1941, she joined the Colored Teachers State Association's Texas Commission on Democracy in Education.
+She was also active in the Colored Unit of the Women's Christian Temperance League, the National Association for the Advancement of Colored People (N.A.A.C.P), the Federation of Colored Women's Clubs, and in 1941, she joined the Colored Teachers State Association's Texas Commission on Democracy in Education.